madking555/cicd/README.md

 # cicd
-This is to make CICD connection.
+This is to make final commitment to CICD connection.